Skip to content

 The resend.ts file contains a renderCustomerIntentReport() function that takes the lead object and renders HTML email sections: submission card, device/browser, engagement, session path, search queries, and customer actions.
 The email is sent via Resend to the business owner.

-Business Impact
+Production Impact

 What the business learns:

-• • Where the lead came from
+• • Where the inquiry came from

 • • Which page or CTA converted